Cremeforest/mci-ad-modular-risk-validation/README.md

-# Modular longitudinal risk prediction for MCI-to-AD conversion
+# Low-burden longitudinal risk prediction for MCI-to-AD conversion

-**An externally evaluated modular longitudinal model for low-burden MCI-to-AD risk prediction using routine clinical assessments.**
+**A summary-augmented modular model using routine clinical assessments, developed on ADNI and externally evaluated on NACC.**

-This repository presents a retrospective clinical-AI pipeline for predicting 1-, 2-, 3-, and 5-year conversion from mild cognitive impairment (MCI) to Alzheimer's disease (AD) dementia.
+This repository presents an externally evaluated clinical-AI pipeline for predicting 1-, 2-, 3-, and 5-year conversion from mild cognitive impairment (MCI) to Alzheimer's disease (AD) dementia using routine longitudinal clinical assessments.

-Developed on ADNI and externally evaluated on NACC, the final summary-augmented modular model achieved strong internal discrimination and retained moderate external discrimination under cross-cohort feature mismatch.
+Developed on ADNI and evaluated on NACC, the final summary-augmented modular model achieved strong internal discrimination and retained moderate external discrimination, supporting low-burden risk stratification in routine memory-clinic workflows, retrospective registries, and resource-limited clinical environments where PET, CSF, MRI, or genetic biomarkers may be unavailable.

 ---

 ## Highlights

 - **Task:** 1/2/3/5-year MCI-to-AD dementia conversion prediction.
-- **Inputs:** eight routine clinical variables; no PET, CSF, MRI, or APOE.
+- **Clinical setting:** low-burden longitudinal risk stratification using routine clinical assessments.
+- **Longitudinal design:** leakage-aware MCI landmark construction with multi-horizon labels and observed-label masks.
 - **Model:** summary-augmented feature-level modular longitudinal model.
-- **Development cohort:** ADNI.
+- **Missingness handling:** train-only imputation with explicit missingness masks and availability-aware modular fusion.
-- **External evaluation:** NACC first-MCI cohort with ADAS13 unavailable.
+- **External evaluation:** developed on ADNI and externally evaluated on the NACC first-MCI cohort.
 - **Performance:** ADNI internal AUROC 0.904-0.926; NACC external AUROC 0.733-0.749.
-- **Calibration:** local recalibration improved long-horizon probability calibration without retraining the prediction model.

 ---